elopio/docs/source/includes/_transactionAPI.md

 ### The `tx` Object

 The `tx` object must contain a `to` property, which is the Ethereum address of the contract containing the transaction function, as a 16-byte hexadecimal string.
 This allows augur.js to know which contract to run the transaction on.
+The other properties of the `tx` object are discussed in the [Using Transact Directly](#using-transact-directly) section.

 ### The `meta` Object